 According to a report released by Microsoft in January 2017, Windows 10 has been installed on over 200 million devices.
-If you’re also a Windows user, like me, looking for the right cloud backup solution, then you are in the right place.
+If you’re also a Windows user, like me, looking for the right cloud backup solution, then you are in the correct place.

 Microsoft does have its own cloud storage service, OneDrive, but it’s a service which syncs all your files to its cloud server.
 And in the case of a virus attack, if a file gets corrupted, then the same corruption will be copied to OneDrive’s servers as well.
 On top of that, Microsoft has an open door policy to the NSA, which means the U.S. government can look into your data, whenever they want.

 That is why you need a reliable cloud backup service, that’s not OneDrive.

 Cloud backup has become not only a way to safeguard against PC meltdowns, but also an important venue through which to collaborate, share data and safeguard information.